 That doesn't mean the package is short on power.
-Its real-time scanner checks any file the system accesses, picking up threats before they can do any harm.
+We found its real-time scanner to be incredibly effective, checks any file the system accesses, picking up threats before they can do any harm.
 The scheduler enables setting up the app to scan your system automatically, or you're able to check your entire system whenever you like.

 As a bonus, the app doesn't just protect against Mac threats.
 It also uses Avira's Windows experience to pick up any PC-related malware, ensuring you won't share any files that might endanger your friends.

-The main testing labs haven't evaluated Avira Free Antivirus for a while, but AV Comparatives last report found the Avira engine blocked 100% of test malware (tying with Avast), and with Avira's strong record on the PC we've no doubt that this is an app you can trust.
+The main testing labs haven't evaluated Avira Free Antivirus for a while, but AV Comparatives last report found the Avira engine blocked 100% of test malware (tying with Avast).
+With Avira's strong record on the PC we've no doubt that this is an app you can trust.

 Although this list is all about free Mac antivirus, Avira deserves a mention for its commercial Avira Antivirus Pro product.
-It includes tech support and protects up to three devices with one licence (Mac, Windows and Android) for a cost of £39.99 ($42) a year.
+It includes tech support and protects up to three devices with one license (Mac, Windows and Android).

-An option to exclude files and folders from the scan - network shares, system backups - is another plus, reducing the work the engine has to do and significantly speeding up your scan times.
+An option to exclude files and folders from the scan - network shares, system backups - is another plus.
+It reduces the work the engine has to do and significantly speeding up your scan times.

-Mac antivirus software isn't just about detecting the latest most deadly ransomware, or other high-risk threats.
+The best Mac antivirus isn't just about detecting the latest most deadly ransomware, or other high-risk threats.
 Most tools can also strip out adware and other potentially unwanted programs which may not be highly dangerous, but are wasting system resources and slowing your Mac down.